wadmiraal/wadmiraal.net/src/_posts/2014-10-07-oss-attracts-business-class-douchebags.markdown

 Open Source software has always had some <abbr title="a$#holes">peculiar people</abbr> in its midsts.
 But we are seeing a shift in the Open Source world; all of a sudden, it seems to attract a whole new bunch of them; and they are much worse.

 They are business (wo)men.
 White collars.
-And I don't mean the entrepreneurs *à la* Dries Buytaert and others (who *are* a great Open Source business (wo)men &mdash; they understand the game).
+And I don't mean the entrepreneurs *à la* Dries Buytaert and others (who *are* a great Open Source business (wo)men&thinsp;&mdash;&thinsp;they understand the game).
 I mean the old guard, looking to make money at the competition's expense.

 ## &ldquo;Freedom Is Fine; As Long As We Can Make A Buck And Competition Can't&rdquo;